13 Killer Examples of Product Videos Ecommerce That Drive Conversion

 Product demo and explainer videos

 Product demo, explainer, and how to 💡 videos are excellent ways to showcase key features of your product and answer any common questions.
-According to one survey, 70% of businesses used explainer videos and 36% used product demo videos in 2022.
-As far as consumers go, 96% have watched an explainer video to learn more about a product or service and its key features.
+According to one survey, 38% of businesses used explainer videos and 32% used product demo videos in 2023.

 1. Patagonia

 Let’s start with the simplest product video.
-This video for Patagonia’s Black Hole® Wheeled Duffel Bag 40L is a lean and short demonstration of the item.
-It demonstrates a model holding and “using” the duffel bag—unzipping various pockets, highlighting the features on the front and back, and showing close-ups of the fabric.
+This video for Patagonia’s women's Boulder Fork rain jacket is a lean and short demonstration of the item.
+It demonstrates a model wearing and “using” the rain jacket—unzipping various pockets, highlighting the features on the front and back, and showing close-ups of the fabric.
 It’s a super simple and clean video on a stark white background.
 The voice narrating is clear and concise.
-The video is unlisted but featured on the corresponding product page on Patagonia’s online store.

 This type of video serves a great purpose for utilitarian products with technical features.
 Plus, it’s timeless.
-Note the video was published years ago, yet is still relevant and a powerful conversion tool.
+Note Patagonia has similar videos published years ago that are still relevant and featured on product pages as a conversion tool.
 Patagonia’s video shows you don’t need frills to create a product video that can skyrocket conversion.

 {{studio-ad="/external-components"}}